asoffer/reflect-this-presentation/cppnow-2023/existing-grades.md

 * Evolution -- Requires lots of changes.
 * Understandability -- By definition, nothing tricky going on here.
 * Safety & testing -- Easy to forget to add fields or order them incorrectly.
+But possibly worse is if you forget to add a field into your hasher.
+Now you're going to have lots of hash collisions and suddenly your constant-time lookups become linear time.
+If an attacker has control over the values being inserted, you have a security vulnerability in the form of a denial of service attack.
 @@@

 ## Boost.PFR